Settle–Carlisle line: 2015–17 temporary closures

 The winter of 2015–16 saw services over the route repeatedly disrupted by flooding and a serious landslip north of Armathwaite.
 Storm Desmond saw the line closed for several days at the beginning of December by flooding at several different locations, while the landslip at Eden Brows near Armathwaite resulted in the closure of the southbound line between Cumwhinton and Culgaith from 29 January 2016 to allow the damaged embankment to be inspected and stabilised.
 Problems had first been reported in mid-December 2015, but repairs were carried out and services resumed on 22 December.
 Single-line working was in place for several days over the northbound line while the remedial work continued and an emergency timetable was in operation.
 Further ground movement at the site (due to the base of the embankment being eroded by the river and the saturated nature of the fill material originally used to construct the embankment) led to the complete closure of the line between Appleby & Carlisle on 9 February 2016, with buses replacing trains over this section.
 Repairs to the affected section entailed building a 100m-long piled retaining wall and support platform for the track and stabilising the embankment beneath it; work began in July 2016 and was completed in March 2017.
 The line between Appleby and Armathwaite was reopened to traffic on 27 June 2016 on a temporary timetable; the repair project was estimated to cost £23 million.
 In February 2017, to celebrate the forthcoming reopening of the line on 31 March, scheduled trains drawn by 60163 Tornado ran in February, the first regular mainline scheduled service in England using steam for more than half a century.
 The service carried more than 5,500 passengers during its three days of operation.

 In March 2017, work on the piled wall and trackbed at Eden Brows was completed and the work site was handed back to Network Rail, allowing the infrastructure operator to recommission and test the track and signalling system over the affected section ahead of the reopening date.
 On 31 March 2017 LNER Class A3 Pacific No. 60103 Flying Scotsman operated a special trip to Carlisle and back to celebrate the full opening to traffic.

 Rolling stock

-Passenger services are usually operated by Class 158 Diesel Multiple Units, although Class 153 and Class 156 units can also be used (the former to add additional capacity on certain services and the latter on the seasonal DalesRail trains from Preston and Blackpool).
-Class 150 units have also begun to appear occasionally (as substitutes for the booked 158s) since a batch of the units were transferred to Northern Rail from London Midland in the autumn of 2011.
+Passenger services are usually operated by Class 158 Diesel Multiple Units.
+Class 150 units have also been used occasionally in the past (as substitutes for the booked 158s) since a batch of the units were transferred to Northern Rail from London Midland in the autumn of 2011.
+These are also used on the weekend "Yorkshire Dales Explorer" services from Rochdale via Manchester Victoria and Blackburn, along with Class 156 units (this twice-daily service to/from Ribblehead replaced the Sundays-only "DalesRail" service in June 2024).
+Class 153 single-car units were also used on the line up until 2021, but are no longer in service with the operator.